MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-adoption-welcome-screens.md

 ---
 # Surface Hub 2S adoption welcome screens

-Surface Hub adoption welcome screens are designed to help Surface Hub users get started quickly.
+Surface Hub adoption welcome screens are designed to help Surface Hub users get started quickly with call-outs for common tasks and a QR code for quick access to adoption resources.
 This page provides downloadable full-size adoption welcome screens you can use for Surface Hub 2S 85" and Surface Hub 2S 50" devices.

-- Download the appropriate file-size file from the following sections and [upload it](#upload-welcome-screen) to Surface Hub.
+- Download the appropriate file-size file from the following sections and [upload the welcome screen](#upload-welcome-screen) to Surface Hub.
 - Or [customize your own welcome screen](#customize-welcome-screen) using the background of your choice.

 ## Surface Hub 2S 85” welcome screen